beacoding/UBCSimulator/README.md

 3. go run main.go

 ##How It Works
-UBC Simulator is a pretty simple game that uses a set of decision trees that it will randomly select.
+UBC Simulator is a pretty simple game that uses a set of decision trees that it will randomly select a prompt.
 Once a choice is made, it begins to walk down that path and prunes the path not taken.

 ##Built With
 * [Go](https://golang.org/) - Server